achiverram28/flower/baselines/pFedHN/README.md

 | HyperNetwork Optimizer | Adam |
 | TargetNetwork Optimizer | SGD with weight decay |
-**Model variations** : The model is flexible to use for images with 1 channel and 28x28 dimension , images with 3 channels and 32X32 dimension(for MNIST,CIFAR10 and CIFAR)
+**Model variations** : The model is flexible to use for images with 1 channel and 28x28 dimension(for MNIST) and images with 3 channels and 32X32 dimension(CIFAR-10 and CIFAR-100)
 | Default channels for the target CNN | 3  |
 | Default outclasses for the target CNN | 10 |
 | Default kernels for the target CNN | 16 |